 There are superb opportunities for shopping, and myriad sightseeing attractions such as museums, historic spots and world-class opera and theatre to enjoy.

 Getting around in Frankfurt is easy with the city's excellent rail connections, river transport and the Autobahn system.
-Frankfurt is home to the third busiest airport in Europe and is the natural hub for anyone wanting to explore the surrounding towns or the German countryside.
+The city is home to the third busiest airport in Europe and is the natural hub for anyone wanting to explore the surrounding towns or the German countryside.

-Accommodation in Frankfurt can be expensive, but salaries are generally raised in order to afford residents a decent standard of living.
-While there are many different types of property available in the city, demand for affordable housing in Frankfurt is high and expats need to be quick to secure a home.
+Accommodation in Frankfurt can be expensive and contributes to the fairly steep cost of living, but salaries are generally raised in order to afford residents a decent standard of living.
+While there are many different types of property available in the city, demand for affordable housing in Frankfurt is high and expats need to act quickly to secure a home.

 Expat parents moving to Frankfurt with children will have a number of different schooling options.
-However, while public and private schools in Germany offer an excellent standard of teaching, most expats prefer to have their children educated at one of the many international schools in Frankfurt.
+While public and private schools in Germany offer an excellent standard of teaching, most expats prefer to have their children educated at one of the many international schools in Frankfurt.

-Ultimately, the advantages of living and working in this cosmopolitan city continue to entice expats.
+Ultimately, the advantages of living and working in this cosmopolitan city far outweigh any negatives, and these continue to entice expats.
 Crime is virtually non-existent and the unemployment rate is relatively low.
-With its very central location, business trips to surrounding cities in Europe are made easy, explaining why Frankfurt is so favoured by the expat community.
+With its eminently central location, business trips to surrounding cities in Europe are made easy, explaining why Frankfurt is so favoured by the expat community.